Home > Clinic > Clinic Policies > E-mail Policy

 According to the Personal Information Protection and Electronic Documents Act (PIPEDA), e-mail is a non-secure means of communication and therefore is not an ideal form of communication with patients when discussing treatment plans and personal health concerns.

-E-mail communication with Dr. Jasper may continue for these purposes:
+E-mail communication with Dr. Jasper, ND may continue for these purposes:

 Delivering informational handouts or written information, or providing links to sites online, as it pertains to items discussed in an appointment;

 Delivering blank questionnaires, intake forms or other documents that pertain to the initial consultation or a follow-up consultation;

 At the discretion of the patient, knowing that e-mail transmission may not be secure, a patient may forward filled-out new patient intake forms and questionnaires to Dr. Jasper, ND; however, patients (including new patients) will be given the option to bring these documents to the in-person consultation; documents may also be dropped off, mailed or faxed to the clinic prior to the appointment;